vince-kr/swdev-ca2-library/notes.md

 Objects of type `Person` may represent people associated with Assets: authors, producers, and directors.
 They may also represent Library *customers*.

+# Step-by-step

+## Creating a new feature

+I realise this is a very general description, but hear me out.
+Creating a new user-facing feature consists of multiple steps:

+1. Implement the actual feature
+   As an example, let's say borrowing an asset.
+The Library and Catalogue systems need the appropriate methods and logic to handle the scenario of a library customer wanting to borrow an asset.
+2. Implement the menu logic
+	In addition to the system logic, the feature must be accessible to the library customer through the menu.
+This involves various steps.
+3. Add the required reference to the Interactor class